DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/ios.md

 ```

 The `Variable` object also contains the following params:
-    - `key`: the key indentifier for the Variable
+    - `key`: the key identifier for the Variable
     - `type`: the type of the Variable, one of: `String` / `Boolean` / `Number` / `JSON`
     - `value`: the Variable's value
     - `defaultValue`: the Variable's default value